Build a Slack App with Zipper

 }

-You know have a function that receives the verification challenge from Slack and responds with the challenge value.
-Let's create a Slack app and confirm that it works.
+Next, we'll create an app in Slack to confirm that our code works.
 This is the first step to being able to receive events from Slack's Events API.

 3. Create a Slack app

-Head over to api.slack.com/apps and create a new app.
-You're going to choose to configure your app "From Scratch".
-Give the app a name and choose a workspace.
-Once the app is created, you'll be taken to the app's settings page.
+We head over to api.slack.com/apps (opens in a new tab) and create a new app.
+We choose to create an app "From scratch," give it a name, and choose a workspace.
+After the app is created, we're taken to the app's settings page.

-).
-You should see a green checkmark after a few seconds indicating that Slack was able to successfully send a request to your applet.
+We see a green checkmark after a few seconds indicating that Slack sent a request to our applet and received a response.

-On the same page, click on "Subscribe to Bot Events" and add the channel_created
+On the same page, we want to "Subscribe to Bot Events" and add the channel_created

 scope.